kninad/kninad.github.io/research.md

 navbar_research: true
 ---

-My main research focus is on robot manipulation methods, especially robust grasping.
-I am interested in developing generalizable grasp and manipulation methods which can scale well to unseen objects and gripper morphologies.
-I am currently trying to develop generative models for fast and accurate grasp synthesis.
-In addition to this, I am also interested in interactive perception based methods relating to real world unseen object segmentation.
+In a past life I attempted to do *some* work on robot manipulation, in particular developing generalizable grasp and manipulation methods which can scale well to unseen objects and gripper morphologies.
+I was also dabbling in generative models for fast and accurate grasp synthesis and interactive perception based methods relating to real-world, unseen object segmentation (well SAM superceded most of it anyways...)

 ## Service

-I have served as a paper reviewer for the following:
+I have served as a reviewer for the following:

+- 2026: RSS, IEEE Transactions on Robotics (T-RO)
 - 2025: RA-L, IROS
 - 2024: RA-L, IROS, CoRL, ACM MM
 - 2023: ICRA, IROS, CoRL, ACM MM